DeepRegNet/DeepReg/docs/source/docs/visualisation_tool.md

   milliseconds, between successive frames of an animation. (default=50)
 - `--num-interval`: The number of intervals to use for warping. (default=100)

-It can be accessed by passing `--mode 1` or `-m 1` to the CLI tool.

 The output will be a file with the slice number appended to the original file name, with a `.gif` extension.
 For example if a file is named `moving_image.nii.gz` and slice number 2 and 3 three are chosen, the files produced will be `moving_image_slice_2.gif`